Reviewable/Reviewable/docs/repositories.md

 ## Repository settings

-You may use the GUI or by using the `.reviewable` directory in your project root.
+To configure settings for Reviewable you may use the GUI or the `.reviewable` directory in your project root.
 For more information on the latter option, please see the [documentation for the `.reviewable` directory and `settings.yaml` file](#using-the-reviewable-directory).

 Click on a repository name to access the repo settings panel.
 This works whether the repo is connected or not.